-The PRESIDENT: I will come to Ms Terpstra next.
-Mr Davis, I am not questioning your right to ask the Treasurer a question in any format you want to ask it.
+The PRESIDENT: Mr Davis, I am not questioning your right to ask the Treasurer a question in any format you want to ask it.
 I am just airing a concern that you have asked her to give an assurance that an independent third body will do something or not do something.
 That is an issue that I am trying to work through.
 I am happy if you want to rephrase it.

-David Davis: Moody's said Victoria needed to be focused on stabilising the debt burden.
+David Davis: Moody's said Victoria needed to focus on stabilising the debt burden.
 That is directly within the Treasurer's control.